 - Debt-to-Income Ratio: A lower debt-to-income ratio is preferred as it indicates less risk of defaulting on the loan.
 For vacation homes, lenders prefer a DTI of 45% or below, compared to 50% for primary residences.

 Buying a vacation home can be beneficial for you as it offers the potential for investment and a personal getaway.
-But be sure to consider the financial commitment, upkeep, and challenges that come with it.
+However, be sure to consider the financial commitment, upkeep, and challenges that come with it.

-Besides this, it’s advisable to thoroughly plan, budget, and research to make an informed decision.
+Besides this, it’s also advisable to thoroughly plan, budget, and research to make an informed decision.
 If prepared for the responsibilities, a vacation home can be a valuable lifestyle and investment addition.